 Last, but in no way least, Zen: Zen, like all branches of Buddhism, emphasises insight into the interconnected nature of all things, and the personal expression of this insight in daily life.

-I also host a fortnightly Zen practice group, The Sussex Sangha.
+I host a Zen practice group, The Sussex Sangha, to which all are welcome.